cviebrock/laravel-elasticsearch-handlers/README.md

 the functionality is "chainable".
 E.g., prepend the environment to the _index_, and also add some default parameters to the _body_, etc..

-Note that our handler's `index()` method accepts the same parameter array that would be passed to the client, but returns that array wrapped in another array.
-This is required so that the chaining works (since those `$parameters` are possibly going to run through PHP's `call_user_func_array()` method another few times.
-Basically, all handler methods should return an array that corresponds to the parameters that were passed to the method.

 <a name="special-boot-method"></a>